alaradirik/sentiment_analysis/README.md

 conda create -n YOUR_ENV_NAME python=3.6
 ```

-To run the files:
+To run the scripts:
 ``` python
 cd /PATH_TO_FOLDER/sentiment-analysis
 ```

-optional: (if you are using a virtual environment)
+Optional: (if you are using a virtual environment)
 ``` python
 source activate YOUR_ENV_NAME
 ```

-To install the dependencies
+To install the dependencies:
 ``` python
 pip install -r requirements.txt
 ```
 To run the python scripts:
 ``` python
 cd /PATH_TO_FOLDER/sentiment-analysis/scripts
 python sentiment_analysis.py
 ```
 To launch and run the notebooks and override the data rate limit:
 ``` python
 jupyter-notebook --NotebookApp.iopub_data_rate_limit=10000000000